Dan0sz/host-webfonts-locally/readme.txt

   * Generate Stylesheet is now only used to install additional fonts and is no longer part of the main configuration.
   * Improved Welcome and Documentation tab.
   * Clarified option descriptions.
+* Using Web Font Loader option is now deprecated and will be removed in a future release.

 = 3.8.3 | September 15th, 2020 =
 * Performance improvements for Class autoloader.